phylum-dev/documentation/docs/analytics/remote_exe_ref_or_run.md

 ## Examples

 In August of 2022, researchers discovered a dozen malicious packages on the PyPI repository attempting a typosquatting attack.
-If installed, these packages would grab a an executable payload from a malicious URL, save it to disk, and then execute the file--all from within the `setup.py`.
+If installed, these packages would grab an executable payload from a malicious URL, save it to disk, and then execute the file--all from within the `setup.py`.
 In one observed case the executable would then recruit the host machine into a DDoS campaign against a Russian Counter-Strike server.